paymennt/docs/community/1-account/2-registration.md

 ---
-title: Registering for a paymennt merchant account
+title: registering for a paymennt merchant account
-sidebar_label: "Registration Process"
+sidebar_label: registration process
 ---

 This guide will walk you through the process of registering for a **paymennt** merchant account.